mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Less than 10 kilometres to go and the sun has just dipped below _Blue Mountain_.
 I am sure Kevin has been saving himself for a kick to the finish.
 After he catches me, I will give myself permission to walk for a little bit.

-5 kilometres to go and I spot Carina in the crowd again.
+5 km to go and I spot Carina in the crowd again.
 We make a plan to meet at the finish line in 30 minutes.
-She's going for a pizza and a glass of wine, I set off to complete the task at hand.
+She's going for pizza and a glass of wine, I set off to complete this task at hand.

 The watch says I'm running 6:45/km pace, my brain thinks I am travelling at 5:00/km.
+I am as strong as I've ever been.

-I am as strong as I've ever been and today I am an Ironman.
+I am an Ironman.

 ![](/assets/jpg/IMG_1309-366x550.jpeg RUNNING THE RED CARPET)
 <h2 style="margin-bottom:4px;">FINAL THOUGHTS</h2>